Refined floor diagrams from higher genera and lambda classes: Introduction

-The proof of Theorem \ref{main_thm0} starts following the proof of its unrefined analogue: successive applications of the degeneration formula in Gromov-Witten theory makes clear the apparition of the combinatorics of the floor diagrams.
-The non-trivial point is to evaluate the contribution to the curve counts of the various vertices of each floor diagram.
+As in the unrefined case, the combinatorics of the floor diagrams captures successive applications of the degeneration formula in Gromov-Witten theory.
+The non-trivial step to prove Theorem \ref{main_thm0} is to evaluate the contribution to the curve counts of the various vertices of each floor diagram.
 In the unrefined case, these contributions are all trivially equal to $1$.
-In the refined case, we need to compute explicitly a family of relative Gromov-Witten invariants with insertion of a lambda class for Hirzebruch surfaces.
-The computation of these invariants is the main new technical content of this paper and is done by some induction whose each step requires an application of the degeneration formula for relative Gromov-Witten invariants and explicit relative Gromov-Witten invariants of $\PP^1$.
-Perhaps curiously, the cancellation of terms necessary for the induction step is simply the power series version of the identity
+In the $q$-refined case, we need to compute explicitly a family of relative Gromov-Witten invariants with lambda class insertion for Hirzebruch surfaces.
+The computation of these invariants in \S \ref{section_computation} is the main new technical content of this paper and is done by an induction whose each step requires the application of the degeneration formula for relative Gromov-Witten invariants and the explicit knowledge of relative Gromov-Witten invariants of $\PP^1$.
+Perhaps curiously, the cancellation of terms necessary for the induction step is the power series version of the identity